AlexandraLuiza/Save-a-life/README.md

 # Save-a-life

-My love for dogs determinated me to create a site where people can search for dog adoptions. </font>
+My love for dogs inspired me to create a site where people can search for dog adoptions. </font>

 Homepage